trailofbits/llvm-sanitizer-tutorial/README.md

 cd bin && ./clang -fsanitize=testsan -g -o malloc_target ../../../target_programs/malloc_target.c
 ./malloc_target
 ```
 You should see output from the LLVM pass and additional output from the runtime component when the program is executed.
-Most of this readme will be from the blogpost above, but in this repo im going to list all the tedious technical details that didn't make it past editing.
+Most of this readme will be from the blogpost above, but in this repo, I'm going to list all the tedious technical details that didn't make it past editing.
 Note that this post only covers on how to build a sanitizer for Linux.

 # Building an out of source pass
 Why build out of source first?
 Building your instrumentation pass out of source is a good first step when building your sanitizer.
 This allows you to debug your pass and determine if it's functioning correctly.
 When building the LLVM tool chain, you can use the `opt` tool to run your pass on bitcode and use the `llvm-dis` tool to view the actual IR.